PSU-Capstone-2014-B/final_presentation/README.md

 # reveal.js

 reveal.js is utilizated to create this presentation.
-More informaton on reveal.js can be found at the [project website](https://github.com/hakimel/reveal.js/), which describes how to use reveal.js and such.
+More information on reveal.js can be found at the [project website](https://github.com/hakimel/reveal.js/), which describes how to use reveal.js and such.

 # How to view/edit/develop: